Hanuman42109/metric-converter/README.md

 - Length: millimeters, centimeters, meters, kilometers, inches, feet, yards, miles
 - Weight: milligrams, grams, kilograms, ounces, pounds
 - The "To" dropdown only shows units compatible with the selected "From" category
+- Swap the "From" and "To" units with one tap
 - Runs on web and Windows desktop

 ## Project structure